 In this guide, we’ll explain why people choose to microdose mushrooms, how to do it safely, and how to get the most out of your microdosing experience.
 The decision of whether or not to pursue microdosing ultimately rests with you.
 Reading this guide will prepare you to make the right choice.

 Disclaimer: EntheoZen does not promote illegal activities nor condone the use of illegal substances.
 Psychedelics may be illegal where you live.
-It is up to you to make sure that your activities are in compliance with your local and national government.
+It is up to you to ensure that your activities comply with your local and national government.

 What is microdosing?